brianbuie/node-kit/README.md

 ## Class: FileTypeJson

 A .json file that maintains data type when reading/writing.
-This is unsafe!
-Type is not checked at runtime, avoid using on files manipulated outside of your application.
+> ⚠️ This is mildly unsafe, important/foreign json files should be validated at runtime!

 ```ts
 export class FileTypeJson<T> extends FileType {